PluralFusion/staging.pf.com/content/english/_index.md

   content: "PluralFusion's team has over 30 years experience delivering highly scalable solutions for consumers and enterprises.
 We offer comprehensive connected health solutions for consumers, healthcare providers and industries.

-  We provide Telehealth partners with branded devices, device logistics, data integration, platform security and ongoing support.
+  We provide branded devices, device logistics, data integration, platform security and ongoing support for **Healthcare Partners**.

-  We provide consumers with mobile applications and devices for at-home safety and healthier living."
+  We provide mobile applications and devices for at-home safety and healthier living **for Consumers**"
   image: "images/pf-about-img.png"